Edward Boscawen: Early life

 The Honourable Edward Boscawen was born in Tregothnan, Cornwall, England, on 19 August 1711, the third son of Hugh Boscawen, 1st Viscount Falmouth (1680–1734) by his wife Charlotte Godfrey (died 1754) elder daughter and co-heiress of Colonel Charles Godfrey, master of the jewel office by his wife Arabella Churchill, the King's mistress, and sister of John Churchill, 1st Duke of Marlborough.

 The young Edward joined the navy at the age of 12 aboard HMS Superb of 60 guns.
 Superb was sent to the West Indies with Admiral Francis Hosier.
 Boscawen stayed with Superb for three years during the Anglo-Spanish War.
-He was subsequently reassigned to HMS Canterbury, HMS Hector, and HMS Namur under Admiral Sir Charles Wager and was aboard Namur when she sailed into Cadiz and Livorno following the Treaty of Seville that ended hostilities between Britain and Spain.
+He was subsequently reassigned to HMS Canterbury, HMS Hector, and HMS Namur under Admiral Sir Charles Wager and was aboard Namur when she sailed into Cádiz and Livorno following the Treaty of Seville that ended hostilities between Britain and Spain.
 On 25 May 1732 Boscawen was promoted lieutenant and in the August of the same year rejoined his old ship the 44-gun fourth-rate Hector in the Mediterranean.
 He remained with her until 16 October 1735 when he was promoted to the 70-gun HMS Grafton.
 On 12 March 1736 Boscawen was promoted by Admiral Sir John Norris to the temporary command of the 50-gun HMS Leopard.
 His promotion was confirmed by the Board of Admiralty.
 In June 1738 Boscawen was given command of HMS Shoreham, a small sixth-rate of 20 guns.
 He was ordered to accompany Admiral Edward Vernon to the West Indies in preparation for the oncoming war with Spain.